adamhadani/solr-templating/README.md

-# solrnode-utils
+# solr-templating

-### A set of utility scripts for templating solr configurations and working with multi-instance solr installations
+## A framework for templating solr configurations and working with multi-instance solr installations

-solrnode-utils is a framework which encompasses a few Python and shell scripts that allow you to create templates of solr-backed search services, package & deploy these templates, and use them to create any number of runnable instances on a production environment.
+solr-templating is a framework which encompasses a few Python and shell scripts that allow you to create templates of solr-backed search services, package & deploy these templates, and use them to create any number of runnable instances on a production environment.

 ## Requirements